YINI-lang/YINI-spec/YINI-Specification.md

 YINI is particularly targeted at users who need a straightforward format for storing and organizing configuration data, where human readability and ease of use are paramount.
 YINI is flexible enough to handle a wide range of use cases—from simple key-value pairs to nested and structured data—making it an effective choice for everything from application preferences and program settings to complex system configuration files.

 ### 1.2.
 Purpose and Design Goals

+#### 1.2.1.
+The # Marker vs Comment
+While `#` is commonly recognized as a comment symbol in formats like INI or YAML, in YINI it was intentionally repurposed as a section header marker.
+This was a deliberate design decision aimed at balancing readability, structure, and extensibility with other features:
+- Inspired by Markdown, `#` provides a visually clear and familiar way to denote headers.
+- It visually communicates **"a section"** more clearly than `[]` (as used in INI) or other less intuitive symbols.
+- YINI adopts C/C++-style comments instead: `//` for single-line and `/* ... */` for multi-line — aligning better with programming norms.
+- The alternative marker `~` is supported specifically for this reason — allowing users to avoid `#` entirely if preferred.
+- The section header markers (`#`, `~`) was deliberately chosen (by design requirement) from the 7-bit ASCII range for maximum compatibility.

+#### 1.2.2.
+Key Design Goals
 The YINI format was created with the following key design goals in mind:

 - **Simplicity:** YINI is designed to be as simple and intuitive as possible.
 The syntax is minimalistic yet expressive, with clear conventions for defining sections, keys, and values.